 - 1. Teacher to refer suspect work to Head of Department for review and confirmation. - 2.
 If plagiarism is apparent, the Head of Department interviews the pupil to elicit confirmation or denial.
 Where there is denial, the DHAc will make a decision based on the information presented. - 3.
-HoD speaks to parents about the issue. - 6.
-DHAc meets with pupil involved. - 8.
+HoD speaks to parents about the issue. - 4.
+DHAc meets with pupil involved in cases of denial. - 5.
 Pupil serves punishment in school (Friday night detention for a first offense with Headmaster's Detention for repeat offences) and parents are informed of the reason for the detention.